nachordo/mini-project/README.md

 # Hangman
-## An Ironhack mini-game-project by Ignacio Ordovás Pascual
+## A mini-game-project for the Ironhack data analysis bootcamp

 Welcome to my version of the Hangman game!
 Sit and enjoy :)